fcbarclo/WhsappCS/README.md

 - copy chrome webdriver under folder named 'driver' where whs.py and whc.py files reside

-Server start:
+Gateway start:

-	- open graphical terminal , then start whs.py and follow instructions to authenticate via QR code using phone.
+	- open graphical terminal , then start whg.py and follow instructions to authenticate via QR code using phone.
-	  This process starts using port 5000 as default listening port; press CTRL+C to stop process.
+	  This process starts using port 5000 as default listening port; press CTRL+C to stop

 Client use (to send message):